Ornamental Pineapple Plant (Ananas Bromeliad) Indoor Care, Propagation & Common Problems

 Remove the dead foliage by cutting at the base with a clean, sharp knife or with a sharp, clean pair of pruning scissors.
 Keep in mind that the leaves have sharp spines which can cause injury; wear gloves when handling.

-Ornamental Pineapple Plant propagation from offsets (pups)
+(A) Propagating Ornamental Pineapple Plant from pups

 1. When the Ornamental Pineapple offset (pup) is several months old or 1/3 to 1/2 the height of mother plant, seperate it from the mother plant.